An Evolving Investment World

 Over the past 10 or so years, the investing world has transformed tremendously.
-Before we get into our investment philosophy and approach, we’d like to acknowledge some of these changes.
+Here's a quick review of some of the changes.

 New Investment Options: There are so many new investment options.
 You still have funds that invest in the S&P 500 and other traditional areas, but there are funds that reach the farthest edges of the investment world like MicroCaps and Frontier Markets.
 There are funds that invest in specific themes like robotics, 5G technology and electric vehicles.
 Some try to reduce your risk (low volatility funds and defensive sectors) while others try to expose you to more risk (leveraged funds that try to provide 2X and 3X market returns).
 There are more ESG funds that invest based on personal values (environmentally, socially conscious, religious beliefs).
 There are funds that provide for a certain outcome (downside protection and growth potential up to certain thresholds.
 There are even bond funds that mature at specific dates in the future.

 The Growing Popularity of ETFs: Exchange-Traded Funds (ETFs) have grown wildly popular.
 ETFs are responsible for a lot of the innovation and new investment options that have come to market recently.
 You can pretty much find an ETF for anything you want to invest in.
 As a play on a popular saying, we often use the phrase – “there’s an ETF for that”.
 Mutual funds are not dead, but they are under pressure from these newer kids on the block.